 If you want to get crane shots, you’ll need a jib system.
 Professional jibs are expensive but the Genus jib is much more affordable.

-I don’t think most filmmakers need a drone.
+I don’t think most filmmakers need drones.
 They are relatively expensive, potentially dangerous, and subject to a lot of legal restrictions in many countries (they are virtually banned in Sweden).
-But if you do need aerial shots, a drone makes them relatively affordable.
+If you don’t need to go high, you can fake drone shots by using a stabilised camera on a painters’s pole.